Navigation Menu

 I encourage businesses and employers throughout the country to be vigilant to the issue of trafficking and exploitation, both within their own operations and through their supply chains.

-Humza Yousaf, First Minister of Scotland
+Humza Yousaf, Former First Minister of Scotland

 Today we are all faced with this globalised and cruel enterprise.
 A scourge on humanity is creeping into our communities and businesses, devastating the lives of those being trafficked and exploited.
 At this moment, it is estimated there are over 40 million people across the world who are caught up in the misery of modern slavery.